Structural restrictions in local causal discovery: identifying direct causes of a target variable: Introduction

 \section{Introduction}

 Causal reasoning holds great significance in numerous fields, including public policy, decision-making and medicine \citep{Holland, TheBookOfWhy}.
-Randomized control experiments are widely accepted as the gold standard method for determining causal relationships \citep{Rubin}.
+Randomized control experiments are widely accepted as the gold standard method for determining causal relationships \citep{Pearl_causal_diagrams_biometrika, Rubin}.
 However, the feasibility of such experiments is often hindered by their high costs and ethical concerns.
-Therefore, it is important to estimate causal relations from observational data, which are obtained by observing a system without any interventions \citep{Elements_of_Causal_Inference}.
+In such a case, it is important to estimate causal relations from observational data, which are obtained by observing a system without any interventions \citep{Elements_of_Causal_Inference}.

-In this paper, we deal with the problem of estimating a set of direct causes of a target variable from a random sample.
-Typically, research focus lies in estimating the full causal structure, while we are interested only in a local causal structure around one variable of interest.
-The main issue arises when several causal structures produce the same observed distribution; the set of direct causes can be unidentifiable.
-We can generally estimate only the Markov equivalence class (MEC).

-A variety of research papers have proposed a methodology to deal with unidentifiable structures.
-These methods are either structural-restriction-based, meaning we add some additional assumptions about the functional relations between the variables, such as assuming nonlinear Gaussian data-generation process \citep{hoyer2008, Peters2014, reviewANMMooij, Elements_of_Causal_Inference,immer2022identifiability, Nonlinear_Causal_Discovery_with_Confounders, bodik2023identifiability}; score-based, meaning we pick a causal structure with the best fit on the data according to some score function \citep{Greedy_search, Score-based_causal_learning}; or information-theory-based, using mutual information and approximations of Kolmogorov complexity \citep{IGCI, Slope, Natasa_Tagasovska}.
+A classical approach for causal discovery is to characterize the Markov equivalence class of structures (MEC, \cite{Meek}); however, the full causal structure is typically unidentifiable.
+A variety of research papers have proposed various methodologies to deal with unidentifiable structures.
+These methods are either structural-restriction-based, meaning we add some additional assumptions about the functional relations between the variables, such as assuming nonlinear Gaussian data-generation process \citep{hoyer2008, peters2013identifiability, Chen_biometrika_causal_discovery, Nonlinear_Causal_Discovery_with_Confounders, bodik2023identifiability}; score-based, meaning we pick a causal structure with the best fit on the data according to some score function \citep{Greedy_search, Score-based_causal_learning}; or information-theory-based, using entropy, mutual information and approximations of Kolmogorov complexity \citep{IGCI, Slope, Natasa_Tagasovska}.
 However, these methods were designed either for a bivariate case or to infer the entire causal structure of the system.

+In contrast, we focus on inferring only a local structure rather than a global one.
+This decision is motivated by the expectation that it may lead to simpler, faster, more robust, accurate, and powerful procedures.
+The assumptions needed for the identifiability are less strict; to be more specific, our methodology relies on so-called local causal sufficiency, an assumption much weaker than the (global) causal sufficiency.